Rohland/barky/README.md

 of all alerts and their current status.
 It enables dynamic muting/un-muting of alerts, and provides a summary of active, resolved and muted alerts.
 The UI is updated every 10 seconds.

+Clicking an alert's rule name shows how that check is declared, in a dialog: the block of yaml it was read out of, the file and line numbers it came from, and a link to it on GitHub where the rules are in a git checkout with a GitHub remote.
+This is the same answer `define` gives in Slack, read from the same source and with the same values held back - see [Chat Ops](#chat-ops-slack) for what is redacted and why.
+It is also available as JSON at `/api/definition?id=<alert id>`.

 Security of this interface is left in the hands of the user.

 ### Chat Ops (Slack)